All Things By His Will

 Ossandria is an opulent and powerful empire driven by a three-part ideology.

-1. ‘Locus’ or habitat/living space.
-This ideology promotes expansion of the Empire to ensure room for growth as a law of nature for the healthy and superior peoples of Ossandria.
+1. Habitat: Ossandrian cultural beliefs promote expansion of the Imperial borders to ensure room for growth and view the right to such growth as a law of nature for the healthy and superior peoples of Ossandria.

-3. Resource: Divine and inherent right to all advanced technologies and the leadership of a new and unified grand empire.
+3. Resource: Ossandrian culture emphasizes the divine and inherent right to all advanced technologies and the leadership of a new and unified grand empire under the Imperator.
+To this mindset all resources should be in the hands of Ossandria as they cannot be trusted to lesser cultures.

 Within the Imperium the Patricians push an image of a flawless and holy empire, expanding every day, which is easy for many to believe; Ossandria has been expanding across the core of Aeldos for the better part of three centuries, annexing dozens of smaller countries as it progresses.
 However, while the Senatorial class likes to speak of their steady and inevitable progress towards dominion, the myth of Ossandrian superiority has suffered from significant issues.
-Perhaps most distressing are common rumours about the Rex Aeternum going silent and retreating from leadership due to the devastating loss of two legions during an attempted invasion of the city-state of Selene.
-These rumours further suggest that the Senators and Legates of the Imperium now vie for power and with no strong central leadership, resulting in the factions of the empire embarking on ill-conceived wars on multiple fronts with predictably dismal results…
+Most distressing to the common Ossandrian are rumours and speculation on the relative silence and secrecy of the Rex Aeternum for the past several decades, which many speculate is due to the devastating loss of two legions during an attempted invasion of the city-state of Selene.
+According to these rumours the Senators and Legates of the Imperium now vie for power without the celestially empowered leadership of the Imperator.
+Those who give weight to these rumours suggest that this is the reason for several ill-conceived and ongoing military endeavours over the past two decades:

-- In Luxi, where Ossandria has engaged mercenary companies and expeditionary cohorts to raid and pillage southern Luxi settlements and take Luxi slaves.
-Unfortunately these attempts have been frustrated by ongoing losses against the Luxi, using cloak technology to terrible effect.
+- In Lux, where Ossandria has engaged mercenary companies and expeditionary cohorts to raid and pillage southern Luxi settlements and take Luxi slaves.
+These attempts at conquest have been frustrated by ongoing losses to the Luxi who utilize a highly mobile military strategy and cadres of assassins equipped with advanced camouflage technology to terrible effect.